sumer-pandey/Breach_2025_Hackathon/README.md

 ## 🌟 Overview
 **Economania 2025**, hosted by Anirveda – The TechnoEconomics Club of PDEU, was a **three-day national-scale festival** blending economics, technology, and innovation.
-The highlight event was **BREACH 2025**, Gujarat’s largest fintech hackathon, with 500+ registrations across 52 universities, ₹6.5L raised in funds/sponsorships, and 20+ industry experts as judges and mentors.
+The highlight event was **BREACH 2025**, Gujarat’s biggest fintech hackathon, with 500+ registrations across 52 universities, ₹6.5L raised in funds/sponsorships, and 20+ industry experts as judges and mentors.

 📌 **Milestone:** This was **PDEU’s first-ever hackathon**, and the **first time a student club independently raised ₹6.5 lakhs** in sponsorships and partnerships.